mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Accelerator&Brake.md

 These are meet by using the cars stock pedals.

 ### A2. and B2.
 I tested the voltage range of the outputs for both the gas senor 1 and brake sensor 1 with an oscilloscope.
-The mean of the voltages are as follows:
+I measured the signals at the analog pins of the master MCU with the oscilloscope 15 times for both systems and averaged the mean of the voltage.
+The averages of the voltages are as follows:

 Gas sensor 1
 Percent pressed | 0% | 50% | 100%